-- Familiarized key personnel with the requirements of Rule 13p-1. - In 2015, joined and participated in the Silicon Valley Conflict Minerals Forum. - In 2015, joined and attended the Conflict-Free Sourcing Initiative ("CFSI") annual conference. - In 2015, joined and participated in the Conflict Minerals Due Diligence Practices Team within CFSI. - In 2015, engaged a third party consultant to assist in assessing and designing the Company's future conflict minerals plan and compliance roadmap.
+- Familiarized key personnel with the requirements of Rule 13p-1. - In 2016, invested in a compliance tool which allows us to organize supplier responses, store CMRTs, and track smelter information. - In 2016, participated in the Silicon Valley Conflict Minerals and Human Trafficking Forum. - In 2016, attended the Conflict-Free Sourcing Initiative ("CFSI") annual conference as well as two other industry-led summits on ethical sourcing. - In 2016, participated in the Conflict Minerals Due Diligence Practices Team and Smelter Team within CFSI. - In 2016, engaged a third party consultant to assist in assessing and designing the Company's future conflict minerals plan and compliance roadmap.